lupus-dev/lupus-in-tabula/docs/game-dynamics/game-events.md

 The information sent are:
 - `game` The complete game data as seen by the user.
 The client should rely on this object because it's the last snapshot of the game for the server.
-- `changes` This object has the same structure of the `game` but all the untouched properties are removed.
 - `update_type` This attribute is a string that identify which update has made.
 The value that it can assume is:
     - `GAME_STATUS_CHANGED` The status of the game (draft, running...) has changed
 	- `ADDED_MEMBER` A new member has joined the game